Investing in Membership

 PDF format: How to Manage and Use Events.

-Learn how you can access, create and manage Hot Deals and Member to Member Deals from within the MIC.
+Learn how you can access, create and manage Current Deals and Member to Member Deals from within the MIC.
 This video explains how, length 6:40

 PDF format: How To Post a Hot Deal.

 Learn how you can pay your open membership dues invoices online from within the MIC.
 This video explains how, length ~6 minutes

 PDF format: How To Pay Bills Online.